Kaung Myat San

 Kaung Myat San (ကောင်းမြတ်စံ; born 14 December 1993) is a Burmese television and film actor and model.
-He is best known for his roles in television series.
-Yadanar Htae Ka Yadanar (2017), A Mone Mha The (2017), Closest to the Heart (2018), Where There is Love (2019) and The Missing Truth (2019).
+He is best known for his roles in television series, including Yadanar Htae Ka Yadanar (2017), A Mone Mha The (2017), Closest to the Heart (2018), Where There is Love (2019) and The Missing Truth (2019).

 Early life and education

 Kaung Myat San was born on September 6, 1993, in Yangon, Myanmar, to parents Thein San and Mar Mar Nyo.
 He attended at Basic Education High School No. 2 Mandalay.
 He graduated with a degree B.A English from Yadanabon University.

 Career

-In 2012, he arrived to Yangon and he participated in King of Denim 2012 Contest.
+In 2012, he arrived at Yangon and he participated in King of Denim 2012 Contest.
 He also competed in the MRTV-4's competition for the new cast for The Sign of Love series and he was selected.
 Then he starred in his debut MRTV-4 drama series The Sign of Love alongside Myat Thu Kyaw, Soe Nandar Kyaw, Wint Yamone Naing, Hsaung Wutyee May and May Myint Mo.

 In 2017, he starred in drama series Yadanar Htae Ka Yadanar alongside Aung Min Khant and Myat Thu Thu.
 In the same year, he starred in drama series A Mone Mha The alongside Kyaw Htet Zaw and Hsaung Wutyee May.
 In 2018, he starred in drama series Closest to the Heart alongside Nan Sandar Hla Htun.

 In 2019, he starred in drama series Where There is Love alongside Hsaung Wutyee May.
 In the same year, he starred in thriller drama series The Missing Truth alongside Lu Min, May Myint Mo and Naw Phaw Eh Htar.